MansiBhayade/powerbi2030/README.md

 ---

 Thank you for checking out the project!
-We hope it helps drive understanding and action towards achieving the SDGs.
+We hope it helps drive understanding and action towards achieving the SDGs goals.